pwwl/CoCoTsimulator/README.md

 ### Algorithm values

-Input values for SpringMass algorithm, see paper for details.
+These are the values that the SpringMass algorithm uses for its spring stiffness heuristics.
+See the paper for more details about how spring stiffness values are calculated.

 `alpha` - Default=`2.66`